0cjs/8bitdev/src/tmon/README.md

 - `>` Hex word entry.
 Works as `>` but displaying two bytes in big-endian format, though read and written from memory in the machine's endianness.
-  I.e., on i8080 or 6502 two consective locations containing $CD and $AB will be displayed and entered as `ABCD`.
+  I.e., on i8080 or 6502 two consecutive locations containing $CD and $AB will be displayed and entered as `ABCD`.

 - `'` ASCII entry.
 Works as to `>` but the value is displayed as an ASCII